Rock · Beginner

 What you'll know at the end

-- The movable power-chord shape — and how to drop it on any root
+- The movable power-chord shape, on any root

 - E5 and A5, open and fretted

-- Two recognizable pieces: the Seven Nation Army riff and the Smells Like Teen Spirit chorus
+- Seven Nation Army and the Teen Spirit chorus

 The Shape